 It’s best not to give babies or toddlers any food that’s been cooked with liquor.
 But generally speaking, beer or wine can be ok.
-But again, the cooking method varies greatly in terms of how much alcohol remains in the food when it’s time to eat.
+But again, the cooking method varies greatly in terms of how much less alcohol remains in the food when it’s time to eat.

 The longer you cook food that you’ve added alcohol to, the lower the percentage of alcohol remaining when you serve it.

-As an example, soups, or sauces with wine or beer for simmered for 90 minutes or more will see most of the alcohol cooked off.
+For example, soups, or sauces with wine or beer for simmered for 90 minutes or more will see most of the alcohol cooked off.

 A small amount of alcohol may still be present, but it’s likely going to be well under the .5% classification for non-alcoholic.
 The higher the burner on your simmer, the faster the alcohol will evaporate.